Kehillah High

 Wait, That's in the Bible? - Rabbi Gideon Estes

-Come learn about the third section of the TaNaKh, Ketuvim, or writings.
+Learn about the third section of the Tanakh, Ketuvim, or writings.
 This class will explore the great stories, poems, and teachings of this frequently overlooked section of the bible.
 We will look at stories of great love, loss, and wisdom to live with the complexities of life.

 Wait, That's in the Bible? - Rabbi Gideon Estes

-Come learn about the third section of the TaNaKh, Ketuvim, or writings.
+Learn about the third section of the Tanakh, Ketuvim, or writings.
 This class will explore the great stories, poems, and teachings of this frequently overlooked section of the bible.
 We will look at stories of great love, loss, and wisdom to live with the complexities of life.

 OPTION 2:

-Hearing Voices: How and Why Did God Speak to the Prophets – Sarah Yonas
+Hearing Voices: How and Why Did God Speak to the Prophets – Cantor Kenneth Feibush

 Were the prophets crazy or courageous when they told people they heard the voice of God?
-Sometimes the prophets heard a voice, saw a vision, had a dream or were possessed by spirits.
-This class will explore the roles women and men play as messengers of God in Torah.
-We will also discuss whether there are modern day “prophets”.
+Sometimes, the prophets heard a voice, saw a vision, had a dream, or were possessed by spirits.
+This class will explore the roles of these messengers of God in the Torah and discuss whether there are modern-day “prophets.”

-Hearing Voices: How and Why Did God Speak to the Prophets – Sarah Yonas
+Hearing Voices: How and Why Did God Speak to the Prophets – Cantor Kenneth Feibush

 Were the prophets crazy or courageous when they told people they heard the voice of God?
-Sometimes the prophets heard a voice, saw a vision, had a dream or were possessed by spirits.
-This class will explore the roles women and men play as messengers of God in Torah.
-We will also discuss whether there are modern day “prophets”.
+Sometimes, the prophets heard a voice, saw a vision, had a dream, or were possessed by spirits.
+This class will explore the roles of these messengers of God in the Torah and discuss whether there are modern-day “prophets.”

 OPTION 3:

-Unlocking the Mysteries of the Torah – Cantor Laurie Rimland-Bonn
+Unlocking the Mysteries of the Torah – Rabbi Samuel Rheins

 In this class, you will have a birds eye view into the weekly Torah portion.
 We will be looking at difficult passages, inspiring texts, and stories.
 Through study and delving into the wisdom of the great commentators, a new light will be cast on the stories essential to our identity.
 We will take a deep dive into the multifaceted layers of a different Torah portion every week, including an examination of biblical characters, themes, and commentaries.

-Unlocking the Mysteries of the Torah – Cantor Laurie Rimland-Bonn
+Unlocking the Mysteries of the Torah – Rabbi Samuel Rheins

 In this class, you will have a birds eye view into the weekly Torah portion.
 We will be looking at difficult passages, inspiring texts, and stories.
 Through study and delving into the wisdom of the great commentators, a new light will be cast on the stories essential to our identity.
 We will take a deep dive into the multifaceted layers of a different Torah portion every week, including an examination of biblical characters, themes, and commentaries.